Michigan voter registration guide

 Michigan voter registration deadlines

-- By-mail: Postmarked 14 days before Election Day
+- Register to vote (online): 15 days before Election Day

 Michigan voter registration rules